 But for your actual bike, a really high quality set of cables can make such a massive difference to how it feels to ride.
 An extra £20 on cables can make as big of a difference as spending an extra £200 on your wheels, so don’t economise here.

 Last on the list as it’s the one you can most do without.
-But an adjustable spanner can still come in surprisingly useful and they aren’t that big or heavy, so it is worth a mention at least.
+But an adjustable spanner can still come in surprisingly useful and they aren’t that bulky, so it is worth a mention at least.

 Casoter 10 Inch Adjustable Wrench

-Not too big nor too heavy, but still large enough for a cassette tool – so you can solve any issues there yourself!
+Not too big but still large enough for a cassette tool – so you can solve any issues there yourself!

 The recurring theme of this list is that you’ll have most of these things already – or you’ll at least have something that will do the job.
 The purpose here is more of being a reminder for most things and drawing your attention to perhaps a couple of things you might be missing.